aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridworkbooksettings/_index.md

 ```

-For the description of this property, please see [getMaxIteration()](../../com.aspose.gridweb/gridworkbooksettings\#getMaxIteration--)
+Sets the maximum number of iterations to resolve a circular reference,the default value is 100.

 **Parameters:**
 | Parameter | Type | Description |